 - Make it a low carb and keto salsa by omitting the corn and substituting roasted cauliflower that has been diced and cooled.
 Add in diced avocado for extra healthy fat.

-Here are the ingredients you will need to make this Roasted Chili Corn Salsa recipe:
+Here are the ingredients you will need to make this copycat corn salsa from chipotle:

 - Sweet Corn- white or yellow works fine for this recipe.
 The corn brings some nice sweetness and crunch.
 Using frozen corn makes it so covenient!
 You can buy frozen roasted corn in some stores to save some time.
 You can also use fresh corn.

 - Poblano Peppers- are quite mild, but a roasted poblano pepper becomes even more mild and brings a very nice earthiness to the recipe.
 Rub extra-virgin olive oil on them and roast.
 Once roasted, de-seed, de-stem, and diced into 1/2 inch by 1/2 inch pieces.

 - Anaheim Peppers- bring about the same, mild heat as a poblano, but have a nice crunch and are a bit sweeter.
 Rub extra-virgin olive oil on them and roast.
 Once roasted, de-seed, de-stem, and diced into 1/2 inch by 1/2 inch pieces.

 - Red Bell Peppers- have little to no heat at all and when roasted, have a nice sweetness!
 Feel free to use other colors too!
 I love the sweetness of orange and yellow bell peppers.
 Rub extra-virgin olive oil on them and roast.
 Once roasted, de-seed, de-stem, and diced into 1/2 inch by 1/2 inch pieces.